zed/imunify360-doc/docs/installation/README.md

 ## Update Instructions

 :::tip Note
-Starting from Imunify360 v.4.10, the updates are unconditionally enabled and the Imunify360 service starts during the package update.
+Updates are unconditionally enabled and the Imunify360 service starts during the package update.
 :::